brsturk/brsturk/README.md

-~ explain #brsturk
+~ explain #brsturk <br>
 just an ordinary 28-year-old fitness enthusiast who loves coding and exploring new things

-~ links
+~ links <br>
   for more information about me -> https://baristurk.com